telefonicaid/thinking-cities/docs/management_api.md

 # In more detail ...

-You can get more information about the FIWARE component providing this functionalty, reference API documentation and source code at Identity Management (IDM).
+You can get more information about the FIWARE component providing this functionalty, reference API documentation at [IoT Orchestrator apiary](http://docs.piotp.apiary.io/#orchestrator)